MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

  scoring = ['precision_macro', 'recall_macro', 'f1_macro', 'accuracy']
  ```
  <p style='text-align: justify;'>
- The metices in the scoring for both train and test data is represented in the following table, and also, a visiual comparison between different models scores on the test set is represented in the barplot.
+ The metices in the scoring for both train and test data is represented in the following table, and also, a visiual comparison between different models scores on the test set is represented in the following <a href="#RF"> barplot </a>.
   </p>

 |Model|No\. of miRs|test precision macro|train precision macro|test recall macro|train recall macro|test f1 macro|train f1 macro|test accuracy|train accuracy|